My Rider Account

 The smallest number of cyclists on the road with us on any given day is around 65 and the largest around 110.
 This number means there are cyclists of every speed and ability and enough people to create a great atmosphere on the road and at dinner – whilst never being too many.
 We pride ourselves on knowing all our cyclists and offering a brilliant, personal service.

-Secondly, we’re not a race, so whilst you may decide to push yourself, at certain points, there will be other times when you’ll decide to sit up, cycle (and enjoy the banter with) a slower-paced group, stop for ice cream or just enjoy the view and take it easy.
+Secondly, we’re not a race, so whilst you may decide to push yourself, at certain points, there will be other times when you’ll decide to sit up, cycle (and enjoy chatting with) a slower-paced group, stop for ice cream or just enjoy the view and take it easy.

 We expect anyone cycling with us to be able to complete full stages and there’s more information on speed expectations in our Loop descriptions.
 But with feedstops and photos, the pace feels much more leisurely than racey.